dylburger/noaa-ghcn-weather-data/README.md

     ----------
     10192164

+Finally, after we've loaded and created the new tables and views, we'll need to grant the weather\_read\_only user permission to execute SELECT statements on the data:

+    weather=# GRANT SELECT ON ALL TABLES IN SCHEMA public TO weather_read_only GRANT

-At this point, you can start writing SQL queries in Postgres to ask interesting questions.
+At this point, you can start writing SQL queries to ask interesting questions.
 You can even play around more with the code in the Jupyter notebook, slicing and dicing the data with Python.
-But if you want to enable normal users to derive insights, you'll need other tools.
+But if you want to enable "normal" users (people who don't know how to write code) to derive insights, you'll need other tools.

 ## Configuring Superset